← Back to Blog

 Pricing and Affordability for 2026

 AfterShip stands out as one of the most cost-effective professional tools on the market in 2026.
-It offers a free tier for smaller merchants, while paid plans begin at just $9 per month.
+Paid plans begin at $16 per month for 240 returns per year.
 Despite its low entry cost, the platform includes advanced options like exchange-for-any-product and "Green Returns", which let customers keep items instead of returning them.
 For Shopify Plus users, additional perks, such as issuing gift cards for returns, are also available.
 This combination of affordability and advanced functionality makes AfterShip a standout choice for businesses of all sizes.

 6. ReturnLogic